AlbertaBeef/py_vision/README.md

 # Getting Started Guide
-For more information on how to run this ROS2 package on your platform, please refer to the follwoing Setting Started Guide on Hackster: http://avnet.me/vitis-ai-3.0-robot-control
+For more information on how to run this ROS2 package on your platform, please refer to the follwoing Getting Started Guide on Hackster: http://avnet.me/vitis-ai-3.0-robot-control